Esaldi/just-local-pets/README.md

 # just-local-pets
-A sample repository using the Petfinder API
+A sample repository using the Petfinder API.

-It's amazing.